FIDM to open resources on L.A. Campus for spring 2021. For the latest on our operations related to COVID-19, click here.

 This course explores the essentials of human resource management in todays global organizations.
 Best practices in recruitment, motivation, teamwork, training, and development, labor compliance, performance appraisal, and compensation are examined.
 Current issues in workers rights, safety, and ergonomics are discussed.
 Students apply their knowledge through the use of case studies.

 Students in this course explore the various technologies used in the management and control of the product development and supply chain process.
-Wearable technology, virtual fit and patterndrafting technologies are examined as well as other new systems that provide information necessary for critical decision making in the fashion industry.
+Wearable technology, direct-to-consumer technologies and analytics are examined as well as other new systems that provide information necessary for critical decision making in the fashion industry.
 Prerequisite: MFTG 1400

 In this advanced course, students examine the use of technology in managing operations and making critical decisions, from the design of the product to its delivery to retail.
 Students use NGC to develop technical packs in cyberspace for global usage.
-They also use NGC product lifecycle management (PLM) systems in the management and control of the supply chain.
+They also use NGC product lifecycle management (PLM) systems in the management and administrative calendar tasks in orchestrating global activities and logistic tactics, and control of the supply chain.
 AIMS 360, an enterprise resource planning (ERP) system is used for inventory management.
 Prerequisite: MFTG 2120

 A study of cost control systems and cost-effective processes, this course focuses on analyzing and understanding the cost efficiencies of apparel companies by department.